 Risks include induced astigmatism, undercorrection and overcorrection, infection, glare, halo, and incorrect depth placement.
 Currently, INTACS are mostly used for treatment of corneal ectatic disorders such as keratoconus and post-LASIK ectasia when glasses or contact lenses no longer provide adequate vision or are uncomfortable.
 Best-corrected vision and contact lens tolerance improve in 70 to 80% of patients.

 Phakic intraocular lenses (IOLs) are lens implants that are used to treat severe myopia in patients who are not suitable candidates for laser vision correction.
 Unlike in cataract surgery, the patient's natural lens is not removed.
 The phakic IOL is inserted directly anterior or posterior to the iris through an incision in the eye.
 This procedure is intraocular surgery and must be done in an operating room.

-Risks include cataract formation, glaucoma, infection, and loss of corneal endothelial cells with subsequent chronic corneal edema that eventually becomes symptomatic.
+Risks include cataract formation, glaucoma, infection, inflammation, and loss of corneal endothelial cells with subsequent chronic corneal edema that eventually becomes symptomatic.

 Because phakic IOLs do not correct astigmatism, patients can undergo subsequent laser vision correction to refine refractive results in a technique known as bioptics.
 Because the bulk of the myopia is corrected with the phakic IOL, less corneal tissue is removed with the excimer laser, and the risk of ectasia is thus low.